Boeing outsourcing 600 IT jobs to Dell

 In an internal message to employees sent Thursday, Susan Doniz, Boeing’s chief information officer and senior vice president for IT and data analytics, said the approximately 600 jobs being outsourced represent about 10% of Boeing’s IT staff.

-Affected employees, who are mostly non-union, must either find different work within Boeing, apply to work for Dell, or be laid off, Doniz stated.
+Affected employees, who are mostly nonunion, must either find different work within Boeing, apply to work for Dell, or be laid off, Doniz stated.

 “This is a change we would have made even without a global pandemic,” Doniz wrote, adding that the deep impact of COVID-19 on the aerospace industry “certainly quickened our pace.”

 Boeing declined Wednesday to provide a breakdown of the location of the affected jobs by state.
-However, it’s likely the biggest hits will come at its major office facilities in the Puget Sound region, St. Louis, Mo., and Charleston, S.C.
+However, it’s likely the biggest hits will come at its major office facilities in the Puget Sound region, St. Louis and Charleston, South Carolina.

 A Boeing itemization of the work that will go to Dell lists hosting of servers, data center services and cloud computing; databases and storage; software updates and configuration; IT system security against malware and hack attacks; and end user support.